fastmcp-me/scrapling-fetch-mcp/README.md

-# Scrapling MCP Server
+# Scrapling Fetch MCP Server

-A Model Context Protocol (MCP) server implementation that integrates with [Scrapling](https://github.com/D4Vinci/Scrapling) for retrieving web content with advanced bot detection avoidance.
+A simple Model Context Protocol (MCP) server implementation that integrates with [Scrapling](https://github.com/D4Vinci/Scrapling) for retrieving web content with advanced bot detection avoidance.

 ## Intended Use

-This tool is optimized for retrieving documentation and reference materials from websites.
+This tool is optimized for retrieving documentation and reference materials from websites that implement bot detection.
 It has not been designed or tested for general-purpose site scraping or data harvesting.

 ## Features

 * Retrieve content from websites that implement advanced bot protection
-* Multiple browser options (basic, stealth)
+* Three protection levels (basic, stealth, max-stealth)
-* Multiple output formats (text, HTML)
+* Two output formats (HTML, markdown)

 ## Installation